 They began their role in Women and Gender Studies in 2013 where they served as the graduate assistant for the program.
 In addition to this role, they served in LGBTQ Resources from 2014-2015 and in 2016 was hired on full time as the program coordinator for Women and Gender Studies.
-Beginning in 2019, David accepted a full time faculty position in the program which includes being Associate Director for Academic Affairs.
+Beginning in 2019, David accepted a full time faculty position in the program which includes being Associate Director.
 In their current role, they teach 6 courses a year, supervise all of the staff in the program, coordinate the course schedule and catalog revisions, keep the space open, and advise our undergraduate students.
 They have also taught composition courses at Northern Virginia Community College.

 WMST 200: Introduction to Women and Gender Studies

 WMST 300: Masculinities in the Media and Literature

 WMST 300: Race, Gender, and the Late Twentieth Century

 WMST 318: Race, Gender, Sexuality, and the Environment

 WMST 330: Feminist Theories of Gender, Sexuality, and Race

 Doctoral student in Writing and Rhetoric, George Mason University

 2019 College Composition and Communication, Pittsburgh, Pennsylvania “Can TV be a Form of Social Justice?: Integrating Television into the Writing Classroom”